-In 2022, Girl Scouts of Maine awarded $22,500 to 14 deserving graduating Ambassador Girl Scouts who best answered and presented their thoughts on these questions:
+Since 2019, Girl Scouts of Maine awarded over $80,000 to more than 50 deserving graduating Ambassador Girl Scouts who best answered and presented their thoughts on these questions:

 A GOLD LEVEL SCHOLARSHIP is presented to this Ambassador Girl Scout from Scarborough who plans on pursing a B.S. degree in Premed at Penn State University.
 Harshini credits Girl Scouts with exposing her to many volunteer experiences in and outside her own community, including helping unhoused people and young hospital patients.
 Girl Scouts also has developed her leadership skills with planning activities and with younger Girl Scouts.
 Harshini sees a great need for women to “break the glass ceiling” and serve in top leadership positions to a more equitable numbers.
 She notes that 40% of all physicians and surgeons are women, but only 16% are deans at medical schools.
 She hopes to inspire young girls and women to reach their full potential.
 Her strong presentation earns Harshini the additional Jo Stevens Scholarship in addition to the Gold Level Future Leaders Scholarship.